 The Authority’s water system consists of four

-million gallons and a daily use rate of 1.1 gpd.
+million gallons per day and a daily use rate of 1.1 gpd.
 The Authority’s system has approximately 377

 solution.
 The Authority also purchases

 facilities and three lift stations.